cheyennequijano/civi/doc/plan.md

         - Adult
             - Can do any task
 - Environmental objects
+    - Job sites (farm, firepit, stone mine, ruins, plots, houses, lab, desk)
+        - Sprite changes as technology improves/achievement level increases
+    - Random locations (ruins, lagoon, etc.)
+        - Need to be cleaned/explored by villager(s) to be usable
+        - If unexplored, villager explores, if explored, do some happiness- producing task
+        - Does not affect skill
+    - Cemetery
+        - Villager automatically brings/is manually brought to dead villager (bones) to burial site, results in tombstone
+        - If not buried, risk of disease for villagers increases
     - Food sources (bushes: berries, ocean: fish/water, mushrooms, coconut trees, farm: livestock, crops)
         - Objects have stats